mesonbuild/meson/docs/markdown/Reference-manual.md

    option has no effect on Windows and OS X since it doesn't make sense on Windows and PIC cannot be disabled on OS X.

+- `prelink` *since0.57.0*: if `true` the object files in the target will be prelinked, meaning that it will contain only one prelinked object file rather than the individual object files.

 ### subdir()

 ``` meson